 More About National Cybersecurity Awareness Month

 NCSAM is now in ts 15th year as an annual initiative to raise awareness.
 NCSAM 2018 takes a two-part, synced approach to facilitating discussion and emphasis on cybersecurity as our shared responsibility.
-Deparment of Homeland Security (DHS) will promote and emphasize four key messages, tied together by one overarching theme.
+Department of Homeland Security (DHS) will promote and emphasize four key messages, tied together by one overarching theme.
 DHS's key messages are month-long goals designed to drive cybersecurity discussions, events, resources, and activities from DHS.

 - Cybersecurity is our shared responsibility and we all must work together to improve our Nation's cybersecurity